 - Create a new trust store configuration file:

 # vi /etc/ovirt-engine/engine.conf.d/99-custom-truststore.confAdd the following content and save the file:

 # vi /etc/ovirt-engine/ovirt-websocket-proxy.conf.d/10-setup.confMake the following changes and save the file:

 - Restart the

 # systemctl restart ovirt-engine.service

-Your users can now connect to the Administration Portal and VM Portal, without seeing a warning about the authenticity of the certificate used to encrypt HTTPS traffic.
+Your users can now connect to the Administration and User portals without being warned about the authenticity of the certificate used to encrypt HTTPS traffic.